ksu-cs-textbooks/cis527/content/4-directory-services/06-windows-group-policy.md

 Let's take a look at one quick demonstration, setting a password policy for the domain.
 This tutorial is from Infoworld, and is linked in the resources section below the video.

-Here I have opened by Windows 2016 Server VM as configured for Lab 4.
+Here I have opened my Windows 2016 Server VM as configured for Lab 4.
 First, I'll open the Group Policy Management Console, which is available on the Tools menu in Windows Server Manager.
 Next, I'll find my domain, and right-click it to create a GPO in this domain.
 I'll also give the GPO a helpful name, and click OK to create it.

 Next, I can right-click the policy and choose Edit.
 In the policy editor, I'll need to dig down the following path: